szokeptr/homebridge-tradfri-plugin/README.md

 - turn on and off the lightbulbs
 - adjust brightness
 - adjust color temperature (far from perfect, better solutions than estimating the temperature from hue/saturation are welcome!)
+- NEW: color temperature can be adjusted gradually, not just the 3 predefined values.

 ![Brightness](https://pter.co/p/tradfri/brightness.PNG)
 ![Color](https://pter.co/p/tradfri/color.PNG)